Nick Cooney

 Nick Cooney (born c.
-1981) is a Managing Partner at Lever VC, an investment fund focused on alternative protein companies.
+1981) is a managing partner at Lever VC, an investment fund focused on alternative protein companies.

-He co-founded The Good Food Institute and was co-founder and Managing Trustee of New Crop Capital.
+He co-founded the Good Food Institute and was co-founder and Managing Trustee of New Crop Capital.
 He is the author of three books: Change of Heart (2010), Veganomics (2013), and How To Be Great At Doing Good (2015).
-He previously worked for the non-profit organizations Mercy for Animals and Farm Sanctuary and was the founder of the non-profit organization The Humane League.
+He previously worked for the non-profit organizations Mercy for Animals and Farm Sanctuary, and was the founder of the non-profit organization The Humane League.

 Early life and education

 Nick Cooney was born and raised in Philadelphia, Pennsylvania.
 Cooney received a bachelor's degree in Non-Violence Studies from Hofstra University in 2003.

 Policy and non-profit work

 In 2005, Nick Cooney founded The Humane League in Philadelphia, a non-profit organization that works to protect animal welfare.
 Cooney is one of several people who provided information used in the writing of the book Striking at the Roots: A Practical Guide to Animal Activism (2008) by Mark Hawthorne.

-Since then, Nick Cooney's work promoting alternative proteins and animal protection has been featured in media outlets including Bloomberg, CNBC, Yahoo Finance, Quartz, Upside, Food Navigator, Just-Food, and the Wall Street Journal.
-He has lectured internationally at conferences and campuses including Harvard, Yale, in Luxembourg, and in Washington, D.C.
+Since then, Nick Cooney's work promoting alternative proteins and animal protection has been featured in media outlets including CNBC, Yahoo Finance, Food Navigator, The Guardian, and the Wall Street Journal.
+He has also delivered lectures at international conferences and on university campuses such as Harvard and Yale.

-Cooney previously worked as campaign coordinator at the non-profit Farm Sanctuary and as executive vice president at non-profit Mercy for Animals.
+Cooney previously worked as campaign coordinator at the non-profit Farm Sanctuary, and as executive vice president at the non-profit Mercy for Animals.
 He is currently a director with the non-profit Lever Foundation.